zeyudsai/BayesPprobit/README.md

 citation("BayesPprobit")
 ```

-This will provide the appropriate citation information, including authors and version number.
+You can also visit [LICENSE](https://github.com/zeyudsai/BayesPprobit/blob/main/inst/CITATION) This will provide the appropriate citation information, including authors and version number.

 ## License

 **BayesPprobit** is licensed under the MIT License.
-See the [LICENSE](https://github.com/zeyudsai/BayesPprobit/blob/main/inst/CITATION) file for more details.
+See the [LICENSE](https://github.com/zeyudsai/BayesPprobit/blob/main/LICENSE) file for more details.

 ## Acknowledgments